hackingmaterials/matminer/README.rst

 Depending on how many of the required dependencies were already installed on your system, you will see a few or many warnings, but everything should be installed successfully.

+- **Install in virtual environments**

+If you are working with many python packages and want to use separate configuration settings for each package, it is generally recommended to create and use a separate environment for each package.
+You can use either of the following two options to create a virtual environment, and then install MatMiner in it using any of the above two installation options.

 Citing MatMiner
 --------